-The information set forth above should not be considered indicative of results to be expected from the partnership.
+The information set forth above should not be considered indicative of results to be expected from the Wells REIT.

 The foregoing properties in which the above 13 limited partnerships have invested have all been acquired on an all cash basis.